hashicorp/boundary-ui/README.md

 Instead of the default `git commit`, we prescribe a custom command that ensures linting and other checks pass before a commit may be completed.
 It also ensures that all contributors author consistent commit messages.
 To get started with a commit, stage your files as usual.
-Then run `yarn run commit` and follow the on-screen instructions to author your message.
+Then run `yarn commit` and follow the on-screen instructions to author your message.

 #### License Checking